lcanal/opsmc/README.md

 # opsmc
-Quick and dirty way to interact with AWS
+Quick and dirty way to interact with AWS.Moved to AIT